-The Attorney General must receive 20-days' notice before a nonprofit corporation in California sells, leases, conveys, exchanges, transfers, or otherwise disposes of all or substantially all of its assets.
-These requirements apply to California public benefit corporations, mutual benefit corporations (if holding charitable assets), and religious corporations.
+The Attorney General must receive 20-days' notice before a nonprofit corporation or a charitable trust in California sells, leases, conveys, exchanges, transfers, or otherwise disposes of all or substantially all of its charitable assets.
+These requirements apply to California public benefit corporations, mutual benefit corporations (if they solicited, received, or hold charitable assets), religious corporations, and charitable trusts.